nestrischamps/ctwcsingapore.com/content/english/people/allenbot.md

 description: Classic Tetris Singapore Champion
 ---

-Allenbot is the current Singapore Champion and Organiser of Classic Tetris Singapore 2022, 2023 and 2024!
+Current Singapore Champion and Organiser of Classic Tetris Singapore 2022, 2023 and 2024!

 Beyond his Tetris Prowess, Allenbot is also an accomplished Super Mario Bros. speed-runner.x